dunhamlab/PacRAT/README.md

 Improving PacBio barcode-variant mapping (subassembly) using multiple sequence alignment.

-#### Running instructions on GS Cluster
+#### Running on UW GS Cluster

 To use, git clone or download and unzip the PacRAT code.
-From the PacRAT repository, run:
+From the PacRAT directory, run:

 `qsub ./driver_msa.sh`